 Thyroid nodules can occur in autoimmune thyroiditis due to inflammation and damaged thyroid tissue cells.
 Nodules can appear in four to seven percent of the US population but have also been found in up to fifty percent of the population upon autopsy.
 Thyroid nodules can be felt by a skilled physician.
 If a nodule is found on physical examination, an ultrasound should be performed to provide more detailed diagnostic information.
 Thyroid cancer can result from autoimmune thyroiditis and should be ruled out.

 Many people ask the question if the thyroid can regain normal function once there is autoimmunity.
-The answer is yes in a vast majority of cases.
+The answer is yes in some cases but it really depends on the individual and how long they have had it.
 If the attack on the thyroid has been too intense and prolonged, then the thyroid cells may simply be dead and cannot regenerate.
 If however, the imbalances are found before this happens, the thyroid may achieve full recovery.
 As with all patients, it is my main goal to find the underlying physiological imbalance through laboratory testing, correct the imbalances through nutrition, lifestyle and proper supplementation, and to teach each patient how to maintain a high level of health removing dependency on myself or any other physician.